 She hangs up.
-I fall back in bed.
-My one-night stand begins to touch me again but I push her hand away and roll off the bed.
+I fall back to bed.
+My one-night stand begins to touch me again, but I push her hand away and roll off the bed.
 An hour later, I am in church, shepherded in by the delectable Halim herself, who is an usher.
-My eyes fall on her outfit which makes her stand out from her colleagues.
-She is wearing a black dress cinched at the waist with a silver belt; over it is a floral blazer.
-Strutting around in six-inch heels, she moves about with ease and flare.
-I use her as a distraction to get through the service.
-Once the closing prayers are said, I leave the church to my apartment and turn off my phone to have a good rest.
+My eyes fall on her outfit, which makes her stand out from her colleagues.
+She is wearing a black dress cinched at the waist with a silver belt; over it is a patterned blazer.
+Strutting around in six-inch heels, she moves about with ease and flair.
+I use her as a distraction to get through the long service.
+Once the closing prayers are said, I hurry out of the church.
+I get home and turn off my phone to have a good rest.

-I wake up when it’s dark.
+I wake up when it’s almost dark.
 I hear a knock on my door and drag my feet to it.
 When I open the door, my mom walks in with a basket of food.
-I mumble a greeting.
+I murmur a greeting.

 “Did you rest well?” she asks me, patting my cheek.

 “Yeah.”
-I yawn and retreat to my bedroom to slip a t-shirt on.
+I yawn, and retreat to my bedroom to slip on a t-shirt.
 I return to find a meal set on the dining table for me.
-Dressed in a yellow, lacy buba and iro, donning enough jewelry for an outing, I realize she has lost some weight since the last time I was home.
-It doesn’t stop her body from jiggling as she strolls to the living room, though.
+She is dressed in a yellow lacy buba and iro, donning enough jewelry for an outing.
+I realize she has lost some weight since the last time I was home, although it doesn’t stop her body from jiggling as she strolls to the living room.

 “I’m waiting for your father to come.”